 Riga might not have any restaurants in the Michelin Guide yet, but I suspect that will soon change.
-Riga’s chefs continually impress me with their meticulous attention to detail and masterful plating.
+(I was right – the Michelin inspectors came to Riga in 2023!)
+The city’s chefs continually impress me with their meticulous attention to detail and masterful plating.
 Latvians take great pride in their work, and it shows.
-If you are visiting the city and wondering where to eat, this guide to the best restaurants in Riga has you covered.
+If you are visiting the city and wondering where to eat, this guide to some of the best restaurants in Riga has you covered.

 Restaurants are listed in alphabetical order to make them easier to find: